Riley Nash scores pair of goals as surging Bruins beat Senators

 Thomas Chabot scored and Craig Anderson made 18 saves for struggling Ottawa, which lost for the ninth time in 11 games (2-7-2).

+"We can't find ways to push back – and today was another one of those," Senators captain Erik Karlsson said.
+"I think as of right now we're not playing up to the standard that we expect of ourselves and I think everybody knows it."

-The Bruins scored twice in the opening 8 1/2 minutes.
+The Bruins scored twice in the opening 8 1/2 minutes and eventually built a 3-0 lead.

 Miller skated quickly to a rebound in the right circle and unloaded a rising shot that sailed over Anderson's shoulder 5:22 into the game.
 Heinen redirected a perfect pass from Ryan Spooner at the edge of the crease to make it 2-0.
 Spooner skated down the right wing and sent a backhand pass to the net.

-Nash then blocked defenceman Erik Karlsson's shot at the point and broke in on a partial breakaway before beating Anderson with a wrister to his glove side, making it 3-0 just 1:25 into the second.
+Nash then blocked Karlsson's shot at the point and broke in on a partial breakaway before beating Anderson with a wrister to his glove side, making it 3-0 just 1:25 into the second.

-Chabot sliced it to 3-1 on a slap shot from the right point, but Nash answered for Boston with his second goal.
+"We're not proud how we played," Chabot said Chabot sliced it to 3-1 on a slap shot from the right point, but Nash answered for Boston with his second goal.

 He broke in down the left wing, shifted the puck from his forehand to backhand and faked out Anderson before tucking the puck in just between the netminder's right skate and the left post.